 Why would someone take out an unsecured personal loan?

-If you are looking to buy a house, car or other significant asset, it would make more sense to look for a secured loan and receive a lower interest rate.
+If you are looking to buy a house, car or other significant asset, it might make more sense to look for a secured loan and receive a lower interest rate.
 However there are some circumstances where an unsecured personal loan might be the better choice.

 A personal loan can be used to purchase just about anything, although many lenders will want to ensure that you have a responsible and legal reason.

-Who offers unsecured personal loans?
+Which institutions offer unsecured personal loans?

 What are the benefits of an unsecured personal loan?